 One of my longtime fishing partners brought his brother in brother-in-law with us for a day on the lake recently.
 He was quiet, almost bashful until he climbed into my sled.
 As soon as his foot hit the floor it was like a switch went on in his brain that turned on his mouth.

-For the next four hours we heard about his biggest fish, the most fish, the smallest fish, what we should be doing, name dropping of supposedly famous fishermen(which drives me nuts) and anything else related to his fishing experiences.
-He talked so much that he missed several fish, of course it wasn’t his fault.
+For the next four hours, we heard about his biggest fish, the most fish, the smallest fish, what we should be doing, name dropping of supposedly famous fishermen(which drives me nuts) and anything else related to his fishing experiences.
+He had talked so much that he missed several fish, of course, this wasn’t his fault.
 Finally, after my multiple attempts at steering the conversation to football or something else, I forget what, I lost it.

 “Does he ever shut up?” raced out of my lips before I could trap them behind my teeth.
 The brother-in-law went silent, my buddy smiled and I felt like I just burned a hole in my G3 waders with a cigarette ash.
 My frustration had made it pretty clear to everyone on the lake that I had had it.